12 podcasts to pitch to as a founder-led eCommerce brand in 2026

 Pitch something that fits their format and their audience.

-Lead with the good stuff
+Lead with the hook

 Don’t send a long backstory.
 Start with a strong hook.
 Here are a few examples to give you an idea: